- 1 Descanso Beach: Catalina Island, CA

 Huntington Beach: South Carolina

-If anything, this three mile–long beach, and the state park of which it’s a part, just get better once summer is in the rearview mirror.
+If anything, this three-mile-long beach and the state park of which it’s a part only get better once summer is in the rearview mirror.
 That’s because with the warm weather crowds gone, visitors have a better chance of spotting the many varieties of bird that make this area their home.
-There’s also a 2,500-square-foot education center nearby that features a saltwater touch tank and a live alligator, and for architecture buffs, the wonderfully wacky Atalaya, the Moorish-style winter home that prominent local couple Anna Hyatt and Archer Huntington built on the oceanfront in the 1930s.
-Check in at Wild Dunes Resort in nearby Isle of Palms, with its Tom Fazio–designed golf course, four pools and miles of beachfront.
+There’s also a 2,500-square-foot education center nearby that features a saltwater touch tank and a live alligator, and for architecture buffs, the wonderfully wacky Atalaya Castle, the Moorish-style winter home that prominent local couple Anna Hyatt and Archer Huntington built on the oceanfront in the 1930s.
+Check in at Wild Dunes Resort in nearby Isle of Palms; it's got a Tom Fazio-designed golf course, four pools, and miles of beachfront.

 North Fork: Long Island, NY

-If the Hamptons isn’t your scene but you dig the area’s wild coastal landscapes, head to the North Fork, where autumn brings cooler nights, smaller crowds and harvest season.
-Embark on a pilgrimage to some of the state’s best wineries, from the Normandy-style chateau of Duck Walk Vineyards, which offers seasonal wine and cheese pairings, to the artisanal whole bunch–pressed winery of Channing Daughters, where the owners experiment with unusual varieties like Malvasia and Blaufrankisch.
-For an unusual twist on vineyard hopping, join a "Pour and Pedal", leisurely daylong bicycle tours that go from winery to winery.
-Finish the day with a long sunset walk along one of the North Fork’s public beaches, where you’ll encounter miles of fine white sand, secluded dunes and lighthouses.
+If the Hamptons aren't your scene but you dig the area’s wild coastal landscapes, head to the North Fork, where autumn brings cooler nights, smaller crowds, and harvest season.
+Embark on a pilgrimage to some of the state’s best wineries, from the Normandy-style chateau of Duck Walk Vineyards, which offers seasonal wine and cheese pairings, to the artisanal whole bunch-pressed winery of Channing Daughters, where the owners experiment with unusual varieties like Malvasia and Blaufrankisch.
+For an unusual twist on vineyard hopping, join a "Pour and Pedal," leisurely daylong bicycle tours that go from winery to winery.
+Finish the day with a long sunset walk along one of the North Fork’s public beaches, where you’ll encounter miles of fine white sand, secluded dunes, and lighthouses.

 Sachuest Beach: Newport, RI